jaalto/project--shell-script-performance-and-portability/README.md

         shift               # real arguments follow
         local arg=$1

         retval="value" # Assigns to indirect var
     }

     ret=""
     fn ret "arg" ...  # returns stored in 'ret'
 ```

-- For line-to-line handling, read file
+- For line-by-line handling, read the file
-  into an array and then loop the array:
+  into an array and then loop through the array:

   `readarray -t array < file ; for i in "${array[@]}" ...`